AndoxynPlugins/NoLongNames/README.md

 Permissions
 ===========
-* nolongnames.reload - Allows the user of /reloadnln
+* nolongnames.reload - Allows the use of /reloadnln

 Configuration
 =============